-Good Ending: After Sonic defeats Eggman, he collects all the chaos emeralds and he turns into Super Sonic and chases Eggman onto the moon for his first time.
+Good Ending (clear X-Zone as Sonic with all Chaos Emeralds): After Sonic defeats Eggman, the evil genius escapes to the moon.
+Sonic transforms into Super Sonic and chases Eggman onto the moon for the true final battle.
 After Super Sonic defeats Eggman and flies off the moon, Tails, Knuckles, and Amy wondered what happened to Sonic, so Tails goes to search for Sonic a few days later.
 He finds Super Sonic who came from the moon, as Tails waves to him.

 Sonic Advance features four playable characters; Sonic the Hedgehog, Miles "Tails" Prower, Knuckles the Echidna, and, for the first time as a playable character in a classic-style 2D Sonic game, Amy Rose.
 Sonic can have Tails follow him, Sonic 2-style, by entering a special code at the character select screen.
 All characters have separate save-games which record their individual progress.

-The special stages are accessible from Special Springs, which are placed near the top in certain acts.
-Each normal zone contains one Special Spring, except for Ice Mountain Zone which contains two: one in each act.
+The Special Stages are accessible from Special Springs, which are placed in specific locations in certain Acts.
+Each normal Zone contains one Special Spring, except for Ice Mountain Zone which contains two: one in each Act.
 Chaos Emeralds can be collected if one passes the stage.
-The chaos emeralds are "shared" between characters.
+The Chaos Emeralds are "shared" between characters.
 Once the player has collected all the Emeralds and completed the X-Zone with all four characters, they can access the Moon Zone by completing the X-Zone again with Sonic.

 Each character's abilities are modeled after their special moves in Sonic Adventure.
 Sonic is the fastest character overall, Tails can fly and swim, Knuckles can glide and climb walls and Amy has her hammer.
 Each character's strengths and weaknesses particularly come into play when fighting bosses or trying to find access to the special stages.